ionutsavin/SujokBot/README.md

 # SuJokBot 🤖🌱
-A therapeutic chatbot built to support alternative medicine through Su Jok techniques.
+A therapeutic virtual assistant built to support alternative medicine through Su Jok techniques.

 ## 📘 Project Overview

 **SuJokBot** is a conversational AI system developed as part of my bachelor's thesis in Computer Science.
-The project aims to assist users in applying Su Jok therapy by providing personalized recommendations based on symptoms, using a custom-trained Retrieval-Augmented Generation (RAG) pipeline and a user-friendly mobile app interface.
+The project aims to assist users in applying Su Jok therapy by providing personalized recommendations based on symptoms, using a custom-trained Retrieval-Augmented Generation (RAG) system and a user-friendly mobile app interface.

 The system integrates modern AI components, mobile development, and distributed architecture principles to offer a complete therapeutic experience.